 Apply the nursing process to promote self-care for clients with chronic health needs.
 Explores problems of the "partially compensatory" elderly client.
 Clinical experience is provided in the hospital and community.
-Prerequisites: NUR 171, NUR 172, and NUR 120 or NUR 176 or NUR 124 and NUR 172

 NUR 272 Mental Health (5 CR)

 Explore learning experiences that promote satisfactory assimilation of fundamental mental health and mental illness concepts in their delivery of the nursing process with clients and family systems.
 A clinical component is provided for students to develop mental health nursing care skills.